chschn/Superconductor/README.md

 Following program and function structure exists:

-    (for further details see the docstrings of the python code)
+    (for further details see the docstrings and comments of the python code)

 <pre>